-Prepared for the Senate Select Committee on the 2020 United States Census May 22, 2018
+Prepared for the Senate Select Committee on the 2020 United States Census March 18, 2019

-The census, which is mandated by Article 1, Section 2 of the U.S. Constitution, has been conducted every 10 years since 1790 and seeks to provide an accurate count of the entire U.S. population.1 According to the U.S. Census Bureau, "The goal of the 2020 census is to count everyone once, only once, and in the right place."2
+The census, which is mandated by Article 1, Section 2 of the U.S. Constitution, has been conducted every 10 years since 1790 and seeks to provide an accurate count of the entire U.S. population.
+According to the U.S. Census Bureau, "The goal of the 2020 census is to count everyone once, only once, and in the right place."

-In addition to mandating that a census takes place every 10 years, the U.S. Constitution requires population data collected from the census to be used to apportion seats allocated to the states for the House of Representatives.3 Decennial census data also are used by various governmental entities for redistricting congressional districts, state legislative districts, school districts, and voting precincts; census data are used to enforce voting rights and civil rights legislation and to allocate hundreds of billions of dollars in federal funding for many federal programs.4 The Census Bureau estimates that census data is used to distribute approximately \$675 billion in federal funding annually.5 According to a George Washington Institute of Public Policy study, more than \$800 billion in federal assistance programs relied upon census-derived data in fiscal year (FY) 2016.6
+In addition to mandating that a census take place every 10 years, the U.S. Constitution requires that population data collected from the census be used to apportion seats allocated to states for the House of Representatives.3 Various governmental entities also use decennial census data to redistrict congressional districts, state legislative districts, school districts, and voting precincts; census data are used to enforce voting rights and civil rights legislation and to allocate hundreds of billions of dollars in funding for many federal programs.4 The Census Bureau estimates that census data are used to distribute approximately \$675 billion in federal funding annually.5 According to a George Washington Institute of Public Policy study, more than \$800 billion in federal assistance programs relied upon census-derived data in fiscal year (FY) 2016.6

 According to the Census Bureau, "decennial census data play an increasingly important role in U.S. commerce and the economy."
 For example, local businesses may consider data on population growth and income levels when deciding where to locate stores or restaurants, and real estate investors may rely on data concerning the demand for housing when making decisions about land development.

-The questions planned for Census 2020 include questions about age, sex, citizenship, Hispanic origin, race, tenure (whether a home is owned or rented), and the relationship of each person in a household to one central person in the household.
-According to the Census Bureau, people can respond to the census in English and 12 non-English languages, including Spanish, Russian, and Japanese.
-The bureau will also provide language glossaries and other materials in English and 59 non-English languages.
+The questions planned for Census 2020 include questions about age, sex, citizenship, Hispanic origin, race, tenure (whether a home is owned or rented), and the relationship of each person in a household to one central person in the household.9 According to the

+Census Bureau, people can respond to the census in English and 12 other languages, including Spanish, Russian, and Japanese.
+The bureau also will provide language glossaries and other materials in English and 59 other languages.

-For most of the 20th century, the majority of American households received a short census form that collected basic demographic and housing information including, but not limited to, age, race, and tenure, while approximately one in six households received a long census form that collected detailed social, housing, and economic data including, but not limited to, educational attainment, income, and employment status.
-12 In 2005, the Census Bureau began collecting information traditionally reserved for the long form census through the American Community Survey (ACS) monthly and releasing the data annually to provide the public, communities, and businesses more frequently with detailed information regarding the population.
-13
+During most of the 20th century, the majority of American households received short census forms that collected basic demographic and housing information including, but not limited to, age, race, and tenure, while approximately one in six households received a long census form that collected detailed social, housing, and economic data including, but not limited to, educational attainment, income, and employment status.3 In 2005, the Census Bureau began collecting information traditionally reserved for the long-form census through the American Community Survey (ACS) monthly and releasing the data annually to provide the public, communities, and businesses more frequently with detailed information regarding the population.4

 According to the bureau, "Decoupling the collection of short- and long-form data allowed the Census Bureau to focus decennial census efforts on the constitutional requirements to produce a count of the resident population, while employing technology in both collections to improve efficiencies, improve accuracy, and reduce costs."
-Additionally, the bureau uses decennial census results as the source material from which to draw population samples to receive the ACS.
-15
+The bureau also uses decennial census results as the source material from which to draw population samples to receive the ACS.